fallen-icarus/cardano-loans/README.md

 - The Active UTxO being unlocked must be spent using the `Unlock` redeemer.
 - All Active UTxOs being unlocked must come from the same loan address.
-- If any of the Active UTxOs spent with `Unlock` contain beacons, the active smart contract must be exeucted as a minting policy using the `BurnRemainderOrUnlockLost` redeemer.
+- If any of the Active UTxOs spent with `Unlock` contain beacons, the active smart contract must be executed as a minting policy using the `BurnRemainderOrUnlockLost` redeemer.
 - For all Active UTxOs being unlocked:
     - If the Borrower ID is still present, the loan's `claimExpiration` must have passed (using invalid-before).